pallets/flask/docs/deploying/cgi.rst

 `AppEngine`_, there however the execution does happen in a CGI-like environment.
 The application's performance is unaffected because of that.

+.. admonition:: Watch Out

+   Please make sure in advance that your ``app.run()`` call you might have in your application file, is inside an ``if __name__ == '__main__':`` or moved to a separate file.
+Just make sure it's not called because this will always start a local WSGI server which we do not want if we deploy that application to CGI / appengine.

 .. _AppEngine: http://code.google.com/appengine/

 Creating a `.cgi` file